 - Hold the pose for 15-30 seconds, breathing deeply.

-- Only lift your chest as high as feels comfortable, without causing strain or pain in your back.
+- Only lift your chest as high as feels comfortable, without causing strain or pain

 Daily Routines to Keep Your Spine in Shape